How Dental Implants Work: A Comprehensive Guide to Tooth Replacement

 Consultation and Planning

 Your journey to a restored smile begins with a thorough consultation.
-Your dentist will:
+During this initial visit, your dentist will:

 Implant Placement